0bOne/loci/readme.md

 ## Roadmap

+- Raster scan support for all languages (ongoing effort)
 - A --save-to: switch so that outputs don't need to be redirect to file.
-- A more robust "Raster" scan for the 'comments in strings'/'strings in comments' circular conundrum, which can't be reliably solved with regular expressions.
 - Implementation of diambiguation for extensions adso, d, v and a few other rarely used.
-- Output as SQL inserts
+- Output to CSV
+- Custom XSLT, JSON Transforms, and/or HTML CSS for results formatting
+- Scan remote git repos
 - Use .gitignore to filter out files and folders
-- Scan git repos
-- Custom XSLT, JSON Transforms, and/or CSS for results formatting
 - Custom definitions for disambiguation and languages
 - Output lists (scanned, unique, ignored, etc) to individual lists
+- Output as SQL inserts
 - Scan inside archives
 - Additional languages (on request)
+- Scale Factor option

 Finally, may the Source be with you...
 0b1